boredazfcuk/docker-icloudpd/README.md

 INTERVAL: This is the number of seconds between syncronisations.
 Common intervals would be: 3hrs - 10800, 4hrs - 14400, 6hrs - 21600 & 12hrs - 43200.
 If variable is not set it will default to every 24hrs (86400 seconds).

-NOTIFCATIONPERIOD: This is number of days until cookie expiration for which to generate notifications.
+NOTIFCATIONDAYS: This is number of days until cookie expiration for which to generate notifications.
 This will default to 7 days if not specified so you will receive a single notification in the 7 days running up to cookie expiration.

 AUTHTYPE: This is the type of authentication that is enabled on your iCloud account.
 Valid values are '2FA' if you have two factor authentication enabled or 'Web' if you do not.
 If 'Web' is specified, then cookie generation is not required.
 If this variable is not set, it will default to '2FA'